divin/youtube-downloader/README.md

 1. 📋 Copy the URL of the YouTube video you wish to download.
 2. 🚀 Launch the YouTube Downloader app.
 3. 📌 Paste the URL into the designated input field.
-4. 🔄 Select your desired format (MP4 or MP3).
+4. 🔄 Select your desired format (video or audio).
-5. 🎚️ Choose the resolution (applicable for MP4 downloads).
+5. 🎚️ Choose the resolution (applicable for video downloads).
 6. ⬇️ Click the 'Download' button and patiently wait for your download to complete (the file will be saved in the 'downloads' folder).
 7. 🎉 Voila!
 Enjoy your downloaded video or audio file!